erikdsjostrom/forgotitube/README.md

 Forgotitube
 =======

-A Flask based web application for finding YouTube videos with few views as possible, in the spirit of forgotify.
+A Flask based web application for finding YouTube videos with as few views as possible, in the spirit of forgotify.

-Erik Sjöström, metalgeek@gmail.com
+Erik Sjöström, metallicgeek@gmail.com
 Johan Asplund, johan.asplund@math.uu.se